British Bugs

 Family: Pentatomidae

-Widespread across Britain and Ireland, but scarcer further north and recently recorded from Scotland.
-Often found in flower-rich woodland edge habitats and also frequent on heathland.
+Widespread across Britain and Ireland, but scarcer further north and recorded recently from Scotland.
+Found in a variety of habitats; particularly heathland but also in damp flower-rich meadows and on chalk downland.

 Adult: July-November